getsynq/synq-dbt/Readme.md

 # How does it work?

+`synq-dbt` wraps `dbt` command.
+After execution of `dbt` it collects [dbt artifacts](https://docs.getdbt.com/reference/artifacts/dbt-artifacts) that allow Synq to understand structure and status of your dbt project.
+We collect the following:

+- `manifest.json` — to understand the structure of the dbt project
+- `run_results.json` — to understand executions status
+- `catalog.json` — to infer complete schema of underlying data warehouse tables
+- `sources.json` — to capture dbt source freshness

+All the data is presented in the [Cloud Synq User Interface](https://app.synq.io).

-synq-dbt is dbt version agnostic and works with any version of dbt in the following steps:
+`synq-dbt` is dbt version agnostic and works with the version of dbt you have installed on your system.
+It runs in the following steps:

 1) Execute your locally installed `dbt`.
 Arguments you supply to `synq-dbt` are passes to `dbt`.
 For example, your current command `dbt run --select finance --threads 5` becomes `synq-dbt run --select finance --threads 5` or `dbt test --select reports` becomes `synq-dbt test --select reports`.
 2) Stores the exit code of the dbt command.